bcko/Ud-FS-LogsAnalysis-Python/README.md

 This shows one of the valuable roles of a database server in a real-world application: it's a point where different pieces of software (a web app and a reporting tool, for instance) can share data.

+# Review Your Skill
+Completing this project will exercise your database skills.
+Here are some portions of the Relational Databases course that you might want to review:

+* Joining tables
+* The select ...where statement
+* Select clauses
+* Writing code with DB-API
+* Views

+## The PostgreSQL documentation
+In this project, you'll be using a PostgreSQL database.
+If you'd like to know a lot more about the kinds of queries that you can use in this dialect of SQL, check out the PostgreSQL documentation.
+It's a lot of detail, but it spells out all the many things the database can do.

+Here are some parts that may be particularly useful to refer to:

+* The select statement
+* SQL string functions
+* Aggregate functions